Over 25 Years of Great Products & Service

 If you are not sure which sort of coating material to use for your surface or structure, then please reach out to us today.
 Our expert staff can discuss your needs and provide you with the paints and coatings that will work best.

-Salt contamination can adversely effect the performance of any coating material.
+Salt contamination can adversely affect the performance of any coating material.
 In general, salts can affect the coating in one of two ways.

 First, salt can accelerate corrosion of the underlying steel surface.
 This is when dissolved salt solutions can accelerate the oxidation of steel, which results in an undercutting of the coating.
 Of course, corrosion can occur without the presence of salt, but the rate increases when salt is there.